 Protecting your credit just got easier.

-A bill that President Trump signed into law over the weekend includes a provision that requires credit bureaus to let consumers freeze their credit for free.
-Up to now, each of the three credit bureaus would charge you if you wanted to put a freeze in place (usually around $10 at each bureau).
+As of mid-September, a new law that makes it free to freeze your credit went into effect.
+Prior to the new law, each of the three credit bureaus could charge you if you wanted to put a freeze in place (usually around $10 at each bureau).
 Then you often had to pay again to unfreeze or thaw your credit if you wanted to do something that required a credit check, like applying for a new loan.
 However, after last year’s massive Equifax data breach, consumer advocates called on Congress to provide free access to credit freezes.

 WHAT DOES FREEZING MY CREDIT DO?